deepaksood619/deepaksood619.github.io/docs/management/community-building.md

 There are six objectives that a community can drive.
 To help businesses wrap their heads around the options, use the [SPACES model](https://cmxhub.com/the-spaces-model/):

-1. **Support:**Create spaces for customers to answer questions and solve problems for each other.
-Example:[Autodesk support community](https://www.autodesk.com/community)
+1. **Support:** Create spaces for customers to answer questions and solve problems for each other.
+Example: [Autodesk support community](https://www.autodesk.com/community)

-2. **Product:**Create spaces for customers to share product feedback and ideas with each other and with your team.
-Example:[Atlassian feedback section](https://community.atlassian.com/t5/Feedback-Announcements/ct-p/feedback-forum)
+2. **Product:** Create spaces for customers to share product feedback and ideas with each other and with your team.
+Example: [Atlassian feedback section](https://community.atlassian.com/t5/Feedback-Announcements/ct-p/feedback-forum)

-3. **Acquisition:**Build programs that help you grow your pipeline and customer base.
-Example:[Branch's Mobile Growth community](https://mobilegrowth.org/)
+3. **Acquisition:** Build programs that help you grow your pipeline and customer base.
+Example: [Branch's Mobile Growth community](https://mobilegrowth.org/)

-4. **Contribution:**Enable members to contribute content, services, or something else of value to a platform you create.
-Example:[Notion Template Gallery](https://www.notion.so/Notion-Community-04f306fbf59a413fae15f42e2a1ab029#8d82ce462ca742a8907941f2227a441f)
+4. **Contribution:** Enable members to contribute content, services, or something else of value to a platform you create.
+Example: [Notion Template Gallery](https://www.notion.so/Notion-Community-04f306fbf59a413fae15f42e2a1ab029#8d82ce462ca742a8907941f2227a441f)

-5. **Engagement:**Connect customers to each other around their common interests in order to increase customer retention.
-Example:[Culture Amp's Culture First](https://www.cultureamp.com/community)
+5. **Engagement:** Connect customers to each other around their common interests in order to increase customer retention.
+Example: [Culture Amp's Culture First](https://www.cultureamp.com/community)

-6. **Success:**Enable customers to teach each other how to better use your product and be more successful in their careers.
-Example:[Salesforce's Trailblazer program](https://trailhead.salesforce.com/trailblazercommunity)
+6. **Success:** Enable customers to teach each other how to better use your product and be more successful in their careers.
+Example: [Salesforce's Trailblazer program](https://trailhead.salesforce.com/trailblazercommunity)

 Each objective comes with a different set of metrics that you'll likely want to use to measure the business impact of the community: